Netflix/falcor/documentation/router.md

 }
 ~~~

 This route returns two PathValue objects containing the name and surname of a user respectively.

-When a Router receives a series of PathValue's, it creates the JSON Graph envelope by writing each PathValue's value into an object at the PathValue's path.
+When a Router receives a series of PathValues, it creates the JSON Graph envelope by writing each PathValue's value into an object at the PathValue's path.

 ~~~js
 [